kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ## Verify the results by deploying sample apps

+In order to verify metrics and traces arrival we adapted sample application from [this example](https://github.com/kyma-project/examples/tree/main/trace-demo).

 ### Preparation

 1. Export your Namespace as a variable.
 Replace the `{NAMESPACE}` placeholder in the following command and run it: